 Is it safe for me to continue going to clinic visits?

 People with SMA should continue their usual care routine, unless otherwise guided by your healthcare provider.
 The American Academy of Pediatrics recommends prioritization of in-person visits for newborn care, newborn well visits, and immunization of infants and young children through 24 months of age whenever possible.
-Other routine well-visits should be conducted by telehealth approaches or postponed whenever possible.
-Healthcare teams have been asked to think creatively—such as avoiding time in waiting rooms—to avoid unnecessary risk of exposure and pressure on their staff and healthcare facilities.
+Other routine well-visits may be conducted by telehealth approaches if desired.

-Should I continue to have in-home health nursing and other medical professionals in my home?
+Am I okay to re-engage with in-home health nursing and other medical professionals in my home?

 Safety and avoidance of exposure to infections is paramount.
 Healthcare professionals in the home are often providing critical services to maintain health, safety, and function.
 Each person and their family will need to decide whether to continue having these in-home services.
 We realize adults with SMA who rely solely on caregivers cannot opt to cancel; therefore, whenever healthcare providers are in the home, ensure they wash hands frequently and have ready access to hand sanitizer and face masks.
 In-home healthcare providers should be free of symptoms.